 Brazil has their own Donald Trump situation happening.
 Jair Bolsonaro was elected the nation's 38th President following a heated campaign.
 The longtime Federal Deputy of Rio de Janeiro leads the Social Liberal Party, a far-right conservative faction.

-Like Trump, Bolsonaro's main supporters tend to be white men.
+Like Trump, Bolsonaro’s main supporters tend to be white men.
 He holds views that border on xenophobic, homophobic, sexist, and populist.
-He is pro-gun anti-abortion and continues to divide an already fractured nation.
+He is pro-gun, plus anti-abortion, and continues to divide an already fractured nation.

 Many people including prominent media members and celebrities have protested him.
 But despite the noise, the political odds market has Bolsonaro as a huge favourite (1.31) to maintain his position and continue his term.

-Reading political odds shouldn't be too different than betting odds in general.
+Reading political odds isn’t any different than betting odds in general.
 The odds manifest as three formats:

 - Moneyline: -145, +125